usnistgov/oscal-xproc3/README.md

 ### Projects -- current and conceived

-Projects currently planned for deployment in this repository include:
+See the [Projects folder](./projects/) for current projects.
+Projects now planned for deployment in this repository include:

-   - [`oscal-convert`](./oscal-convert/) - convert OSCAL XML into JSON and OSCAL JSON into XML
+   - [`oscal-convert`](projects/oscal-convert/) - convert OSCAL XML into JSON and OSCAL JSON into XML
-  - [`oscal-publish`](./oscal-publish/) - convert OSCAL catalogs (including resolved profiles) into HTML (and with XProc support, PDF)
+  - [`oscal-publish`](projects/oscal-publish/) - convert OSCAL catalogs (including resolved profiles) into HTML (and with XProc support, PDF)
-  - [`profile-resolution`](./profile-resolution) - run and test NIST XSLTs for rendering a profile into its catalog of controls
+  - [`profile-resolution`](projects/profile-resolution) - run and test NIST XSLTs for rendering a profile into its catalog of controls
-  - [`xproc-doc`](./xproc-doc) XProc 3.0 documentation produced using XProc, often from the specifications
+  - [`xproc-doc`](projects/xproc-doc) XProc 3.0 documentation produced using XProc, often from the specifications
- - [`schema-field-tests`](./schema-field-tests) OSCAL "validation validation" test harness (you read that right) - validating the validator or testing the examiner: does an OSCAL schema validator test what you think it tests? (try it and see)
+ - [`schema-field-tests`](projects/schema-field-tests) OSCAL "validation validation" test harness (you read that right) - validating the validator or testing the examiner: does an OSCAL schema validator test what you think it tests? (try it and see)
     - Find and demonstrate modeling or conformance issues in schemas or processors
     - Conversely, demonstrate conformance of validators and design of models
     - Showcase differences between valid and invalid documents, especially edge cases